cs130-w22/Group-B1/backend/docs/api.md

 ```

 Notice that this request adds username3 to Tom's roommate list.
 The endpoint returns updated roommate list.
+Users are not allowed to add themselves to the roommate list.

 ### Remove a user from the roommate list